SpencerLeBard/Bug-Logger/readme.md

 ### Saturday/Sunday

-1 Creating a new bug automatically navigates to the BugDetails view 2 BugDetails displays the details of a bug and its Notes /// NOTE GET NOTE BY BUGID IN SERVER
+1 BugDetails displays the details of a bug and its Notes /// NOTE GET NOTE BY BUGID IN SERVER

 ### Monday